M4tt-/kafka-python-postgres-etl/README.md

 A fleet of vehicles (clients) are realized by one or more of the following containers:

-- m4ttl33t/vehicle:<tag> [HTTP client that constantly streams its own data]
+- [m4ttl33t/vehicle](https://hub.docker.com/r/m4ttl33t/vehicle) -- HTTP client that constantly streams its own data

 As of this revision, many of these containers can be instantiated on many different machines.
 The only requirement is that they are given the correct host address of the HTTP server to send requests to.